 All-Bisque Kewpie Doll, Designed by Rose O'Neill

-MARKS: Sometimes a paper label; this doll is marked "O'Neill" on the bottom of feet.
+- Marks: Sometimes a paper label; this doll is marked "O'Neill" on the bottom of the feet.

-CHARACTERISTICS OF DOLL: Doll is all-bisque.
-One piece head/torso legs with arms jointed at shoulders.
+- Characteristics: Doll is all-bisque.
+One-piece head/torso legs with arms jointed at shoulders.
 Painted, side-glancing eyes.
 Manufactured originally by Borgfeldt, later by Joseph Kallus and by Jesco in the 1980s, plus many other companies.
 Kewpies are made of many materials.
 Dolls have small blue "wings."

-PRICE: This doll, approximately $200-$300 in excellent condition due to size; less for smaller examples.
+- Price: This doll, approximately $200 to $300 in excellent condition due to size; less for smaller examples.

 German Bisque Dollhouse Dolls: Wedding Party

-PRICE: Around $625 at auction in 1998.
-This set today would have several of the dolls sell in the $200+ range individually.
+- Price: Around $625 at auction in 1998.
+This set today would have several of the dolls sold in the $200+ range individually.